cmdcolin/quick-lru/readme.md

 *Required*\
 Type: `number`

-The maximum number of items before evicting the least recently used items.
+The target maximum number of items before evicting the least recently used items.

+> [!NOTE]
+> This package uses an [algorithm](#algorithm) which maintains between `maxSize` and `2 × maxSize` items for performance reasons.
+The cache may temporarily contain up to twice the specified size due to the dual-cache design that avoids expensive delete operations.

 #### maxAge